Radio broadcast assistant

 Radio broadcast assistants provide support in the development and day-to-day production of local and national radio

-In the role of radio broadcast assistant, you'll give practical assistance to programme producers and presenters to ensure that shows run as smoothly as possible.
+As a radio broadcast assistant, you'll give practical help to programme producers and presenters to ensure that shows run as smoothly as possible.

-As well as assisting in the planning, research and production of live and pre-recorded radio programmes, you'll also carry out key administrative activities.
+As well as assisting in planning, researching and the production of live and pre-recorded radio programmes, you'll also carry out key administrative activities.
 Depending on your role, you may also provide creative input into the development of new shows or features.

-The broad scope of the role, similar to that role of a production assistant, encompasses both production and technical skills.
-It is a common starting point for a career in radio.
+The overall scope of being a broadcast assistant, is similar to that of a production assistant, encompassing both production and technical skills.
+It is a common starting point if you wish to pursue a career in radio.

 Responsibilities